-With the hand-engraved One Week Skeleton, Armin Strom made its founder’s dream come true: creation of a skeleton watch produced entirely in the firm’s own manufacturing facility.
+With the Skeleton Pure, the manufacture Armin Strom made the dream of Mr. Armin Strom come true: creation of a skeleton watch produced entirely in the firm’s own manufacturing facility.

-In November ARMIN STROM introduces the Mirrored Force Resonance, a resonating dual regulator developed for maximum precision with its whole captivating mechanism on full display dial side.
+In November the manufacture Armin Strom introduces the Mirrored Force Resonance, a resonating dual regulator developed for maximum precision with its whole captivating mechanism on full display dial side.

 Collectors can choose colors, engraving, and even skeletonization of the movement and/or certain components – the latter naturally being one of Armin Strom’s historical specialties.
 Using this virtual reality version of Armin Strom’s workshop, a fantastic, collectible dream timepiece quickly becomes a tangible reality.